Identify > Creepy-crawlies > Woodlice > Southern Pill >

 woodlouse Southern Pill Woodlouse

-Latin name: Armadillidium depressum
+Scientific name: Armadillidium depressum

-Size: Up to 20mm
+Size: Up to 20mm long

-Distribution: Found mainly in southern England and Wales.
+Distribution: Found mainly in southern England and Wales

 Months seen: All year round